kirscht/securing-source-code/README.md

 <div id="foo">

-## To mitigate these risks, organizations should:
+## Mitigation Recommendations:

-Educate Developers: Provide security awareness training to developers.
+* `Educate Developers`: Provide security awareness training to developers.
-Perform Audits: Regularly review repositories for vulnerabilities and misconfigurations.
+* `Perform Audits`: Regularly review repositories for vulnerabilities and misconfigurations.
-Penetration Testing: Conduct intelligence-led penetration testing to identify weaknesses.
+* `Penetration Testing`: Conduct intelligence-led penetration testing to identify weaknesses.

 Remember that securing a code repository is an ongoing process, and vigilance is essential to protect your intellectual property and data
 However, it’s essential to recognize that code repositories also come with potential security risks.
 Here are some threats and risks associated with using code repositories: